ECHO CANYON (Middle Echo Canyon)

 Beyond the technical section, there is a fair amount of hiking through tall and dark corridors with several downclimbs past boulders and logjams and possibly a few swims.
 One of the more interesting sections is the canyon's namesake, the so-called "Echo Chamber" where the tall and curved shape of the walls makes for excellent reverberation.
 (Hikers on the trail above will be able to hear your singing.)
 Soon enough, you will be back to the world of the living where the slot section opens up and you rejoin the Observation Point Trail.
 Time to hike back up and out!

-a dark pool in Echo Canyon (Zion National Park) -- © 2017 Joe Braun Photography
+Echo Canyon (Zion National Park) -- © 2017 Joe Braun Photography

 Fun Facts about Echo Canyon: